Coming to Ireland

 We work hard to prevent and protect against fraud.
 We use two-factor authentication for online banking, secure card payments with chip and PIN technology, and real-time alerts for suspicious transactions.
 If fraud happens, our dedicated fraud team is ready to help.
 They can quickly block compromised accounts, assist in recovering lost funds, and guide you on how to protect your account against future attempts.

 Most of all, we’re passionate about your financial wellbeing.
 We know that managing money well is the key to personal and financial health.
-That’s why we offer a range of tools, resources, and programs to help you make informed financial decisions and develop good financial habits.
+That’s why we offer a range of tools, resources, and programmes to help you make informed financial decisions and develop good financial habits.
 Opening a current account with us could be your first step towards a secure financial future.

 Frequently asked questions